 17. Paromologia.
-"Paromologia" is part of an argumentative class of concessions, where a disputant concedes a weaker point in order to strengthen her/his overall position.
+"Paromologia" is part of an argumentative class of concessions, where a

 18. Dirimens Copulatio.
 "Dirimens Copulatio" is the technique of mentioning opposing considerations in order to avoid an argument's appearing to be one-sided.
 The technique exhibits fairness which increases the speaker's Ethos.
 It has tactical value, as well.
 For example, in drafting an appellant's brief, by anticipating your opponent's arguments, you can present them in the worst light while you have the reader's attention, before the appellee has a chance to present his arguments in the best light.